 Over the years, our church has grown and changed to accommodate the needs of our various ministries.
 In 1966, the Education Wing was built to house our Sunday School program.
 Since then, our Christian Education and Youth Outreach ministries have evolved and grown to include the ROCK LYO (Reaching Our Community with Kindness Lutheran Youth Organization).

-2018 marks the 150th anniversary of the founding of the congregation.
-Over the year, there have been several events focused around this special milestone.
+2018 marked the 150th anniversary of the founding of the congregation.
+Over the year, there were been several events focused around this special milestone.
 You can read more about the various events and special projects commemorating the 150th anniversary in our article “Immanual Marks 150th Anniversary.”
 The goal of all of our celebrations has to look back to where we came from, where we are right now, and where we want to go in the future.